News

 PAL is proud to support this research study and see more budding frame running enthusiasts in action.

-For further information, contact Lauren McDougall at lauren.mcdougall@mymail.unisa.edu.au.
+For further information, contact Lauren McDougall at [email protected].

 Special needs car seats follow a special process

 Safe vehicle travel for children follows strict processes in Australia.
 According to the RAA, nearly 60 child passengers in SA aged 0-16 years are killed or seriously injured each year on our roads.
 More than a third are aged 0-7 years.
-A further 365 sustain minor injuries every year.
-Just over 45 per cent of passenger deaths and a quarter of those seriously injured in this age group were not wearing a restraint at the time of the crash.

 Under Australian law, regulations are in place to require children to use a child restraint, car seat or booster until they can effectively use an adult lap sash seatbelt.
 Children should be at least 145cm tall to safely sit in a standard car seat with an adult lap sash seat belt.
 At this height, their body segments are long enough to be safely supported with the seatbelt components appropriately positioned.